When my son Lucas was four we did an experiment...

 To me, thirty days is the magic number because it’s the perfect amount of time to turn it from being a practice into a permanent habit.

 - Find a special container to store your gratitudes.
-There are beautiful glass gratitude jars for sale here.
+There are many beautiful glass gratitude jars for sale online.
 Or, you can use a mason jar, old coffee can, or whatever you have on hand.

 - Cut up several slips of blank paper.